edmundhung/remix-cloudflare-template/README.md

 ## CI/CD

-The template ships a basic [deploy workflow](./.github/workflows/deploy.yml) which is triggered when new changes are pushed to the `main` branch.
+The template ships a [development workflow](./.github/workflows/development.yml) which is triggered whenever new changes are pushed.

-To setup the CI environment, following variables are required:
+To allow GitHub deploying the worker for you, following variables are required:

 - CF_API_TOKEN
 - CF_ACCOUNT_ID